superfly/dns-help/providers/godaddy.md

 # Using a Subdomain

-If your application should be a subdomain on your main domain, you'll want to create a new `CNAME` record within GoDaddy's DNS management control panel.
+If you want your application to be a subdomain on your main domain, you'll want to create a new `CNAME` record within GoDaddy's DNS management control panel.

 1. Log in to your GoDaddy account and look for the domain that you want to use with a Fly Edge Application.
 Once you've found it, click the "DNS" button: